canecomext/cog/WARP.md

 **Timestamps** Automatic `createdAt` and `updatedAt` fields with proper timezone handling.

-**Soft Deletes** Records are marked as deleted rather than removed, with automatic filtering.

 **Indexes** Composite indexes, unique indexes, partial indexes, and spatial indexes (GIST, GIN).

 **Input Validation** Automatic Zod validation for all CRUD operations (always enabled, cannot be disabled).
 Schemas are generated from Drizzle table definitions and validate both initial input and pre-hook output.
 Includes field-level
 constraints: required, unique, length, precision, scale, and type checking.

-**Custom Pluralization** Handle irregular plurals (e.g., "Index" -> "indices" instead of "indexes").

 **OpenAPI Documentation** Automatic OpenAPI 3.1.0 specification generation for all CRUD endpoints.
 Generated spec (`generatedOpenAPISpec`) can be exposed at any URL you choose, merged with custom endpoints, and used with any documentation UI (Scalar, Swagger UI, Redoc).
 Includes complete request/response schemas and TypeScript types.